Olympus E-PL1 vs Sony ZV-1

 It is notable that the ZV-1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the E-PL1 does not provide wifi capability.

 The ZV-1 is a recent model that features in the current product line-up of Sony.
-In contrast, the E-PL1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-PL1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-PL1 was succeeded by the Olympus E-PL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-PL1 Manual (free pdf) or the online Sony ZV-1 Manual.
+Further information on the features and operation of the E-PL1 and ZV-1 can be found, respectively, in the Olympus E-PL1 Manual (free pdf) or the online Sony ZV-1 Manual.

 So how do things add up?
 Is the Olympus E-PL1 better than the Sony ZV-1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.